Grahame59/DansbyBot/README.md

 # 8.13.24 - 12:56 pm
 - Added a little animated Slime that runs across the top of the RichTextBox and jumps.
 Plan on adding sounds to him and he randomly appears...
 Basically is just a little EasterEgg I implemented to learn some PictureBox Functionality through WinForms as well as animating gifs in and such...

+# 8.14.24 - 3:41 pm
+- Been bouncing around polsihing little things here and there...
+But now working on a clean UI for a seperate form that logs all my Errors and Debugs and saves them so I can work on saving many past issues as well as fixing current errors...
+Got to go to work soon so this commit will most likely be the only one for today. :/